Investor Education and Protection Fund (IEPF) Guide

 - The PAN database and the applicant’s date of birth do not match.

-- PAN number is not verified.
+- The PAN number is not verified.

 - Incorrect Aadhar Card Number entered into the form.